USA Basketball announces its men's team for the Paris Olympics

 “The goal is to win the gold,” Hill said.
 “They know that.”

+The timing of Wednesday's announcement coincided with the U.S. Olympic summit in New York and the window where the Americans were celebrating the start of a 100-day countdown to the opening ceremony in Paris.
+USA Basketball could have waited longer to announce but saw no point.

+“There will be a lot of interest and a lot of people who will want to be along for this incredible journey we’re about to be on," Hill said.
+“So, if we know, why wait?”

-The Americans have won the last four Olympic gold medals and remain ranked No. 1 in the world by FIBA even after failing to medal in the two most recent World Cups — finishing seventh at China in 2019 and fourth at Manila last summer.
+The Americans remain ranked No. 1 in the world by FIBA even after failing to medal in the two most recent World Cups — finishing seventh at China in 2019 and fourth at Manila last summer.

 They won gold at the Tokyo Games by topping France 87-82.
 A slew of other nations will expect to contend for gold in Paris — the host French, reigning World Cup champion Germany, Serbia and Canada among them — but the American roster has a depth of NBA stars that no other country can reach.